redac/MergeSort/README.md

-#  Sort - OS2 Course Project
+#  Merge Sort - OS2 Course Project

 ## Build the documentation
 1. In the root directory of the project, run the following command: `make doc`
-2. Open the doc.html
+2. Open the `doc.html` explaining the project
-2. Code
-2. Profit?